 Throughout its history Canada has built physical infrastructure to enable our collective prosperity: highways and bridges, railroads and skyscrapers, subway systems and safe water supplies.

-Just as our roads are governed by regulation, policy and construction standards that keep us safe, mobile and connected, Canada needs a system to ensure our data is being used safely, effectively, and in ways that increase public benefit and our global competitiveness.
+Just as our roads are governed by regulation, policy and construction standards that keep us safe, mobile and connected, Canada needs National Data Infrastructure to ensure our data is being used safely and effectively, increasing public benefit and our global competitiveness.

 A Digital New Deal means we recognize that our country’s economic and societal goals can only be met if data is used effectively, responsibly and with the trust of Canadians.